3m377/LowLevelCustomItemsAPI/README.md

 ## Features
  - Direct access to item mechanics without high-level abstractions
  - Support for associating custom data with items using generics
- - Built-in commands for managing custom items
+ - Built-in commands for giving custom items
  - Support for both simple and complex custom item implementations

 ### Dependencies